 There do not appear to be any strong outliers in Price in this data set.
 The boxplots in Figure 2 do not show any outliers by the usual $1.5 \times IQR$ rule, and the scatterplots in the top row of Figure 1 generally confirm this.
 One restaurant seems to have a relatively high dinner Price, about \$54, with rather low Service and Food ratings (15 and 18, respectively).
-Examining the raw data4 in R, the restaurant appears to be Nello.
-From the raw data record shown in Table 2,
+Examining the raw data in R, the restaurant appears to be Nello.
+From the raw data record shown in Table 1, we see that the Decor rating is also a modest 16, but the restaurant is located East of Fifth.

-3We used the R command nyc[nyc\$Price==max(nyc\$Price),].
-See Appendix A.2 for details
+&lt;sup>3We used the R command nyc[nyc\$Price==max(nyc\$Price),].
+See Appendix 2 for details.